thirdface-ai/lunch/README.md

 Lunch Decider does something different.
 Instead of asking "what cuisine do you want?" (you don't know, that's the whole problem), we ask "what's your vibe?"
 Feeling efficient?
 Grab & Go.
 Need comfort?
 Hearty & Rich.
 Want to wake up?
 Spicy & Bold.

-Then our AI reads through hundreds of reviews to find the actual gems - not just "this place is good" but "get the Tonkotsu Ramen, it's legendary."
+Then Claude AI reads through hundreds of reviews to find the actual gems - not just "this place is good" but "get the Tonkotsu Ramen, it's legendary."
 Specific dish recommendations from real people who bothered to write about them.

 ---